CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/01_troubleshooting-azure-cosmos-db-performance/documentation.md

         MaxConcurrency = maxDegreeOfParallelism
     };
     ```
-      **QueryRequestOptions** - Specifies the options associated with query methods in the Azure Cosmos DB database service.
+      **QueryRequestOptions** class - Specifies the options associated with query methods in the Azure Cosmos DB database service.

       **MaxItemCount** - Gets or sets the maximum number of items to be returned in the enumeration operation in the Azure Cosmos DB service.